 Do you have a pet and desire a clean, fur-free home?
 If so, you are aware of how time-consuming it can be to clean up after pets.
-We adore our pets, but we can’t say the same for the fluff they leave on our furniture.
+I adore your pets, but I can’t say the same for the fluff they leave on your furniture.

-That’s why we’ve decided to share our recommendations for the finest cordless vacuums for pet hair.
+That’s why I’ve decided to shave your recommendations for the finest cordless vacuums for pet hair.
 But first, let’s go through what you should be looking for.

 This post may contain affiliate links.
 Full disclosure here.

 Cordless Is Better For Pet Hair

 Many pet owners are unaware that there is a distinction between regular vacuums and those designed specifically for dogs.
 This might be one of the reasons why cleaning up after your pets is so difficult.
 The former will not be as effective on pet hair.

 The primary distinction between them is their physical appearance.
 A brush and hose system is used in standard vacuum cleaners.

 The mechanism of typical vacuum cleaner brushes is not intended to remove hair from carpets or other materials, which is a fault.
 Instead, as the brush rotates, it pushes the hairs deeper into the cloth, making drawing them up and out useless.